Pfizer Invites Public to Listen to Webcast of Pfizer Discussion at Healthcare Conference

-Pfizer Inc. PFE invites investors and the general public to listen to a webcast of a discussion with Albert Bourla, Chairman and CEO, at the 40th Annual J.P.
-Morgan Healthcare Conference on Monday, January 10, 2022 at 3:00 p.m.
+Pfizer Inc. PFE invites investors and the general public to listen to a webcast of a discussion with Pfizer's Hospital leadership team – Angela Lukin, Global President; Annaliesa Anderson, Ph.D., Chief Scientific Officer; and James Rusnak, M.D., Ph.D., Chief Development Officer – at the 11th Annual SVB Leerink Global Healthcare Conference on Wednesday, February 16, 2022 at 1:00 p.m.
 Eastern Standard Time.

 To view and listen to the webcast, visit our web site at www.pfizer.com/investors.
 Information on accessing and registering for the webcast will be available at www.pfizer.com/investors beginning today.